 Is writing a piece of code a complex process?
 It depends.
+Today, the majority of people want to learn to code and build careers as successful programmers.

 We thought about all of you who seek advice and decided to share our experience and knowledge with you.